 - Objects held together with bolts

 As with screwdrivers, it’s important to use the right size wrench.
 The wrench should fit snugly over the nut, with no play.
 It’s important to note that there are two sizing systems in all tools: SAE and metric.
 SAE (which, by most accounts, stands for Society of Automotive Engineers) uses inches.
 Metric uses millimeters.
-If you’re working on a classic or older American car, you’re more likely to need an SAE wrench.
+If you’re working on a classic or older American car, you’re more likely to need an SAE wrench; most late model cars are metric these days.
 If you’re building a piece of furniture from Ikea, you’re more likely to need a metric wrench.
 When beginning your tool box, it’s a good idea to get a set of each.

 To make it happen, connect the wrench to the nut or bolt, and give it a pull — and yes, it’s best to pull, rather than push.
 You’ll thank me for this advice if a tough nut or bolt suddenly slips free.
 While momentum-driven face plants onto uneven metal surfaces may provide hilarious and prize-winning video footage, it’s generally safer and healthier to fall away from metal surfaces.